Rex Heuermann's house

 It is located at 105 1st Avenue in Massapequa Park, New York.

-On the evening of July 13th, 2023, Heuermann was arrested in connection with the Gilgo Beach serial killer murders.
-Up until that point, he had never been publicly viewed as a possible suspect in the case.
+On the evening of July 13, 2023, authorities arrested Heuermann in connection with the Gilgo Beach murders.

-The arrest took place more than 12 years after the police discovered the skeletal remains of several sex workers near Gilgo Beach.
+Heuermann was apprehended more than 12 years after police discovered the skeletal remains of several sex workers off Ocean Parkway on Jones Beach Island.

 Heuermann has been described as an avid hunter and carpenter who built furniture at his home workshop.
-A former coworker told New York Magazine that he liked to hunt deer and elk on Long Island and in upstate New York.
-He also hunted bears on occasion.
+A former coworker told New York Magazine that he liked to hunt deer, elk, and occasionally bears.

-His former classmates at Alfred G. Berner High School said that he was a nerdy, reclusive, and awkward individual who "didn't fit in."
-Despite his size, he was a regular target for bullies, as he never fought back.
+Former classmates at Alfred G. Berner High School said he was a nerdy, reclusive, and awkward teenager who "didn't fit in."
+Despite his height, he was frequently targeted by bullies because he never fought back.

 Heuermann was a seasonal employee at Jones Beach State Park during the summer of 1981.
-He also worked there between May 3rd, 1982, and October 24th, 1984.
-The park is located close to where the Gilgo Beach victims were found.
+He also worked there between May 3, 1982, and October 24, 1984.
+The park is close to where the Gilgo Beach victims were later found.

-In 1994, he founded the architecture company RH Consultants & Associates, Inc. in Manhattan.
+In 1994, he founded his architecture company, RH Consultants & Associates, Inc., in Manhattan.

 Google Maps shortcut

-In an interview in 2022, he described himself as an architectural consultant and "troubleshooter" who helps clients and other architects deal with the NYC Department of Buildings.
+In a 2022 interview with L'Interview, he described himself as an architectural consultant and "troubleshooter" who helps clients and other architects deal with the NYC Department of Buildings.

-Over the years, there was much speculation that the killer had a connection to Manhattan.
+Over the years, there was speculation that the killer had a connection to Manhattan.

-Jessica Taylor was reportedly last seen near the Port Authority Bus Terminal, while Maureen Brainard-Barnes was picked up at a motel on West 46th Street.
+Jessica Taylor was last seen near the Port Authority Bus Terminal, while Maureen Brainard-Barnes disappeared after leaving a motel on West 46th Street.

-The killer had also repeatedly called the sister of Melissa Barthelemy from the city.
+The killer also repeatedly called the sister of Melissa Barthelemy from several locations within the city.

-The authorities were aware of a possible Massapequa connection since 2012, as the FBI had noticed commonalities with cellphone activity in that area.
+Investigators had suspected a Massapequa connection since 2012, as the FBI identified patterns in cellphone activity in that area.

-The Gilgo Beach task force began focusing on Heuermann after they determined that he may have been the last client to see Costello.
+The Gilgo Beach Task Force began focusing on Heuermann after they determined he may have been the last client to see Costello.

 Google Maps shortcut